-A. Owner-provided Services
+A. Owner-provided Services - 2 points

+Owner will provide resident services at the proposed development.
 To be eligible for points under this subsection, an entity in the General Partnership must have received a certification from Certified Organization for Resident Engagement & Services (CORES) under the "Direct Model" or "Hybrid Model" options.

-The CORES-certified entity must select only one Application in the 9% Competitive Round for which points under this subsection can be applied.
-Failure by the entity to designate these points to only one qualified Application will result in no A. Owner-provided Services points being awarded to any Application for which the entity is a member of the General Partnership.
+The CORES-certified entity must select only two Applications in the 9% Competitive Round for which points under this subsection can be applied.
+If the entity designates these points to more than two Applications, DCA will assign the option B. commitment below to all Applications for which the entity is a member of the General Partnership.

-• Proof of CORES certification.
+Proof of CORES certification.

-B. 3rd Party Contractor
+B. 3rd Party Contractor - 2 Points